 “All you have to do is fill out the paper where I have it highlighted, and you can be on your way.”
 I said.
 While he was signing the paper.
 I heard the lobby microwave beep, and their son walked back into the lobby with a plate and a slice of reheated pizza.

 “There’s a whole pizza over there.”
-He said, like it was no big deal, and continued stuffing his face.
+He said, like it was nothing, and continued stuffing his face.

 “I want pizza too.” said his sister.
 Both parents looked at each other, seeming unsure of what to think.